 More than 22 years ago, on Sept.
 13, 1985, U.S. Air Force Maj. (now retired Maj.
 Gen.) Wilbert "Doug" Pearson became the first pilot ever to shoot down a satellite, when an ASM-135 ASAT anti-satellite missile launched from his F-15A Eagle at an altitude of 38,100 feet in the Pacific Missile Test Range some 200 miles west of Vandenburg Air Force Base, Calif.

 Writing in 2001 for the Air Force Flight Test Center's (AFFTC's) Web article series Moments in Flight Test History, Dr. Raymond Puffer, the AFFTC's historian, noted that Maj.
 Gen Pearson's successful ASAT mission -- dubbed the "Celestial Eagle Flight" -- made him "the first and only space ace."
+[Satellites Gallery: Science from Above]

 (However, the United States' then-Strategic Defense Initiative Organization successfully collided two Delta upper stages in low earth orbit in 1986, in its Delta 180 experiment.
 Then, early in 2007, China shot down an old weather satellite using a ground-launched ballistic missile.)